junxit/us-congress-bills-114/metadata.md

 - 2015-05-18 — Referred to the Committee on Homeland Security, and in addition to the Committee on Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-05-18 — Referred to the Committee on Homeland Security, and in addition to the Committee on Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-05-18 — Referred to the Subcommittee on Cybersecurity, Infrastructure Protection, and Security Technologies.
+- 2015-05-20 — Committee Consideration and Mark-up Session Held.
+- 2015-05-20 — Ordered to be Reported by Voice Vote.
+- 2015-05-20 — Subcommittee on Cybersecurity, Infrastructure Protection, and Security Technologies Discharged.
+- 2015-06-18 — Committee on Science, Space, and Technology discharged.
+- 2015-06-18 — Committee on Science, Space, and Technology discharged.
+- 2015-06-18 — Placed on the Union Calendar, Calendar No. 123.
+- 2015-06-18 — Reported by the Committee on Homeland Security.
+H. Rept.
+114-168, Part I.
+- 2015-06-18 — Reported by the Committee on Homeland Security.
+H. Rept.
+114-168, Part I.